Meet the Team

 Read Bio

-Colin has been an integral part of The 6th Branch since November 2011, starting as a volunteer and taking on various roles within the organization.
+Colin has been an integral part of The 6th Branch since November 2011, beginning as a volunteer and growing into a variety of leadership roles within the organization.
 He graduated from Stevenson University in 2012 with a degree in Public History.

-Colin's commitment to service led him to complete two years with AmeriCorps, including service with the Clean Energy Service Corps in Austin, Texas, and as a VISTA with The 6th Branch, where he played a key role in establishing the Oliver Community Farm.
-During his time with The 6th Branch, Colin pursued further education, earning his Master's in Public Administration with a focus on Public/Nonprofit Management from the University of Baltimore in 2021.
+Driven by a strong commitment to service, Colin completed two years with AmeriCorps, including work with the Clean Energy Service Corps in Austin, Texas, and as a VISTA with The 6th Branch, where he played a key role in establishing the Oliver Community Farm.
+While continuing his work with The 6th Branch, Colin furthered his education, earning a Master’s in Public Administration with a concentration in Public and Nonprofit Management from the University of Baltimore in 2021.

-Colin's dedication exemplifies our organization's values of service, community engagement, and environmental stewardship.
+Colin’s long-standing dedication reflects The 6th Branch’s core values of service, community engagement, and environmental stewardship.

 -